Sizes Available: 7, 8, 9, 10, 11, 12, 13, 14m

 Our Testers Say:

-The 2016 Sick Bar is a full carbon fixed length (40, 45, 50, 55cm) bar with different line lengths based on bar length and a PU sheeting/throw line, no sliding stopper, metal insert, molded donkey dick, single center-line safety, low V, above bar depower Clam cleat with a strategically positioned Velcro tuning handle to keep the depower control toggle from tangling and a push away quick release with integrated swivel that doubles as a quick release guard.
-The center lines end in a knot and the outside lines end in pigtails.
-The length of sheeting/throw cannot be adjusted for varying arm lengths of kiters or the type of riding.
-The molded floats are stiffer than last year’s model yet still kind of flexible.
-This is a huge improvement with regard to keeping the lines tightly wound and organized on the bar when not in use.
+The Sick Bar is a full carbon fixed length (40, 45, 50, 55cm) bar with different line lengths based on bar length and a PU sheeting/throw line, no sliding stopper, metal insert, molded donkey dick and single center-line safety.
+While technically this kite has a low V, the single center-line safety has a chaser safety line that runs up approximately three quarters of the line length to achieve a simple but effective guaranteed flag-out.
+This year there’s a new above bar depower cam cleat that is now made out of metal rather than plastic with a larger patch of Velcro to keep the depower control toggle from tangling.
+The Sick Bar features the same push away quick release with integrated swivel that doubles as a quick release guard.
+The center lines end in a knot and the outside lines end in loops and while the length of sheeting/throw cannot be adjusted for varying arm lengths of kiters or the type of riding.
+The throw required of the kite is fairly short so everything is always within grasp.
+A big change as of last year is additional stiffness in the rubbery bar ends that really helps keeping the lines tightly wound and organized on the bar when not in use.
 The bar ends are soft and incorporate easy to use non-retractable bungees and the outside leader lines do not adjust for tuning/stretch.
-Overall, riders liked the simple narrow diameter, firm yet smooth rubber grip of the Sick bar and recommend it as a simple yet functional control system.
+The grip features a smooth rubbery texture with raised finger bumps with a middle of the road bar diameter that earned solid marks from the testers for comfort and function.